 Event Info / Rules & Regulations

 The Pearce Cycles Downhill Series is a British Cycling Regional A Ranking Series.
 It sits one level below the UK National Downhill Series so is a good introduction to racing.
-You don't need a British Cycling Licence to race our series, but we'd recommend you look at the benefits of British Cycling membership which can include personal accident insurance.
+In common with the National Series we use full length courses and have rider uplift which means our youngest Juvenile racers need to have their 13th birthday in the year of the race to compete.
+You don't need a British Cycling Licence to race our series, but we'd recommend you look at the benefits of British Cycling membership which includes personal accident insurance.

 BEFORE RACE WEEKEND

-AT THE RACE - SIGN-ON & NUMBER BOARD
+AT THE RACE - SIGN-ON & NUMBER BOARDS

 HELMETS & BODY ARMOUR

-We don't have any requirements for protective items or clothing in addition to those from British Cycling (see conditions below)
+We don't have any requirements for protective items or clothing in addition to those from British Cycling.